Yanran1123/CIS3260/Assignment/Assignment2.md

 **Instructor's Comments:**

 + The assignment is designed to develop stduents' capabilities to
-  + Creatively recombine different code blocks (i.e., prime number code and text processing code)
+  + Creatively recombine different code blocks (e.g., prime number code and text processing code)
   + Manipulate text using Regular Expression.
 + Students may want to seek help from lab session, textbook, office hour, and online learning resources outlined in the syllabus.